 The emergency dredging and disposal, known hereafter as the Emergency Action, was conducted under the Council of Environmental Quality (CEQ) regulation 40 Code of Federal Regulations § 1506.12, which provides guidance for alternative arrangements for National Environmental Policy Act (NEPA) compliance in regard to emergency declarations.
-Immediate action by USACE was necessary to secure lives and safety of citizens and to protect valuable resources.
-This EA has been prepared to evaluate the potential adverse effects of the Emergency Action in accordance with 40 CFR § 1500-1508.
+This EA has been prepared to evaluate the potential adverse effects of the Emergency Action in accordance with 40 CFR Parts 1500-1508.

 The EA focuses on three core actions, dredging of the MKARNS, the subsequent disposal, and the mitigation associated with the disposal methods.
 The MKARNS required dredging to remove the barges from the Webbers Falls Pool Lock and Dam 16 gates and to restore two-way navigation for commerce within the channel.
 Disposal was necessary to continue dredging the channel.
 Related disposal sites were chosen based on proximity to the dredge locations and coordination with resource agencies.
 The subsequent impacts require compensatory mitigation, which will require the conversion of terrestrial areas into appropriate habitats.
 This document will evaluate the impacts associated with the No Action Alternative, the Emergency Action dredging, and subsequent disposal and determine the necessary mitigation associated with restoring the quantity and quality of essential ecosystems.
-In compliance with the Anti-deficiency Act, 31 U.S.C. § 1341, the implementation of any additional action identified in the Emergency Action alternative is subject to the availability of funding, and no funds will be obligated prior to appropriation or apportionment.
+In compliance with the Anti-deficiency Act, 31 U.S.C. § 1341, the implementation of any additional action identified in the

+Emergency Action alternative is subject to the availability of funding, and no funds will be obligated prior to appropriation or apportionment.